R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/project.md

 > Name: `Born2beroot_Debian12.1.0` (§)<br>
 > Folder: `cd /System/Volumes/Data/sgoinfre/Perso/rtorrent/` (§)
-- Actual location of the `sgoinfre` folder may vary.
+- Actual location of the `sgoinfre` folder in the 42 system might vary.
 - User's folder in the public directory may be further protected: `chmod go-rwx rtorrent`
 > ISO Image: Should be located in the `Downloads` folder.
 - Further boxes will autofill.